Igarevv/Jobavel/README.md

 ### To run app:

-To create symbolic link for storage use command:
+To create symbolic link for local storage use command:

 ````
 php artisan storage:link
 ````

 ### to be continued